 Continuing to Help Her Community

 As a long-time resident of Coquitlam Gabriele is thrilled the YMCA is building a new Centre of Community there.
 “We raised our family in Coquitlam and my son and his family still live there.
 I just know the Y will have a positive and transformative impact in the Coquitlam community.”
 Gabriele was honoured to be asked to join the YMCA What Really Matters Coquitlam Cabinet in 2019.
 “It’s exciting to help increase awareness of the need for a new YMCA in Coquitlam and raise money towards building the new Y,” she shares.
-“As long time financial supporter of the YMCA Healthy Heart and other programs, it felt good to make a significant financial contribution to the new Coquitlam Y.”
+“As a loyal donor to the YMCA Healthy Heart and other programs, it feels good to make a significant financial contribution to the new Coquitlam Y.”